catherineluse/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/gke/_index.md

   - /rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-gke/
 ---

-## Prerequisites in Google Cloud Platform
+## Prerequisites in Google Kubernetes Engine

 >**Note**
 >Deploying to GKE will incur charges.

-Create a service account using [Google Cloud Platform](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts).
+Create a service account using [Google Kubernetes Engine](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts).
 GKE uses this account to operate your cluster.
 Creating this account also generates a private key used for authentication.

 The service account requires the following roles: